MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 > [!IMPORTANT]
 > Due to a now resolved [known issue in our 21H1 build that was affecting Remote Assist users](hololens-troubleshooting.md#remote-assist-video-freezes-after-20-minutes), we temporally paused the offering of Windows Holographic, version 21H1 updates.
 We had also changed the default Advanced Recovery Companion (ARC) build to the [Windows Holographic, version 20H2 – June 2021 Update](hololens-release-notes.md#windows-holographic-version-20h2--june-2021-update).
 The ARC build will now resume targeting the 21H1 build.

+## Windows Holographic, version 21H1 - August 2021 Update

+- Build 20348.1014

+Improvements and fixes in the update:

+- Fixed an issue that prevented Xbox controllers from working in immersive applications with controller support.
+- Improved diagnostics for device update failures.

+## Windows Holographic, version 20H2 - August 2021 Update

+- Build 19041.1161

+Improvements and fixes in the update:

+- This monthly quality update doesn't contain any notable changes, we encourage you to try out our latest build, Windows Holographic, version 21H1.

 ## Windows Holographic, version 21H1 - July 2021 Update

 - Build 20348.1010

 Improvements and fixes in the update: